nhosoi/ansible_collections/fedora/linux_system_roles/README.md

 ﻿# Linux System Roles Ansible Collection

-Linux System Roles Ansible collection.
+Linux System Roles is a collection of roles for managing Linux system components.

 ## Currently supported distributions

 * Fedora
 * Red Hat Enterprise Linux (RHEL 6+)
 * RHEL 6+ derivatives such as CentOS 6+

 NOTE: Some roles are not supported in RHEL6 and RHEL7.
 For more details about the individual roles you are interested in, see the documentation.

+## Dependencies

+The following dependency is required for the Ansible Controller:
+* jmespath

 ## Installation

-There are currently two ways to use the Linux System Roles Collection in your setup: install from Ansible Galaxy or via RPM.
+There are currently two ways to use the Linux System Roles Collection in your setup.

 ### Installation from Ansible Galaxy

 You can install the collection from Ansible Galaxy by running:
 ```
 ansible-galaxy collection install fedora.linux_system_roles